 Chief Executive Officer – Joe Lopano

-Joe arrived in Tampa on January 1, 2011, as Tampa International Airport’s new Chief Executive Officer.
-Prior to accepting the CEO position in Tampa, he worked at the Dallas/Fort Worth Airport for 14 years as its Executive Vice President for Marketing and Terminal Management.
-Before his work at DFW, Joe held leadership positions at Continental Airlines.
+Joe Lopano was appointed on January 1, 2011 as Tampa International Airport’s Chief Executive Officer.
+A true visionary of the industry with more than 40 years of commercial aviation experience, he has led tremendous growth and service expansions at TPA.
+Prior to accepting the CEO role at America’s Favorite Airport, he worked at the Dallas/Fort Worth Airport for 14 years as Executive Vice President for Marketing and Terminal Management and held leadership positions at Continental Airlines.

-Joe received a bachelor’s in finance and accounting from Pace University in New York and completed graduate work in marketing at the University of Connecticut.
-He and his wife, Janet, live in South Tampa and have three grown children.
+Lopano received a bachelor’s degree in finance and accounting from Pace University in New York.
+He and his wife Janet live in South Tampa and have three grown children and six grandchildren.

 HCAA Executive Team

-The Executive Team leads a staff of 625 full-time employees of the Hillsborough County Aviation Authority who are responsible for the daily operation, administration and maintenance of Tampa International Airport and its three general aviation airports.
+The Executive Team leads a staff of approximately 650 full-time employees of the Hillsborough County Aviation Authority who are responsible for the daily operation, administration and maintenance of Tampa International Airport and its three general aviation airports.